ideos/gloe/docs/source/theory.md

 (type A) -> [Transformer 1 and 2] -> (type C)
 ```

-It means every time we talked about a graph we are talking about a
+This means that every time we talk about a graph, we are also referring to a Transformer!
-Transformer too!
 A graph represents a Transformer that merge the
 operations of its last node with the operations of the previous
 Transformer, recursively.